398th Air Expeditionary Group: Post Cold War

 The 398th BG was redesignated as the 398th Operations Group and activated 1 June 1992.
 Reactivated in 1992 as 398th Operations Group.
 Assigned first to 340th Air Refueling Wing, later to 97th Air Mobility Wing as a KC-135 air refueling group.
 From 1 June 1992 – 31 March 1995 the 93d Air Refueling Squadron was part of the group.
 The 398th OG was inactivated on 31 March 1995.

 During Operation Iraqi Freedom the title 398th Air Expeditionary Group was given to a collection of units and personnel operating from Naval Support Activity Souda Bay, Greece.
 Colonel Marcelyn A. Atwood commanded the group.

-Later in 2003, the unit participated in Operation Shining Express in Liberia, a rescue operation directed by United States European Command to evacuate civilians from parts of Liberia affected by the Second Liberian Civil War.
+Later in 2003, the unit participated in Operation Shining Express in Liberia, a rescue operation directed by the United States European Command to evacuate civilians from parts of Liberia affected by the Second Liberian Civil War.
 Among the groups contributions was delivering a United States Marine Corps security forces team.

+From 23 March and 10 April 2008, the 398th with the 712th Expeditionary Air Refueling Squadron was deployed to the Budapest International Airport, assigned to the 323d Air Expeditionary Wing.
+It provided air refueling missions to fighters in support of Operation Noble Endeavor during the 2008 Bucharest summit.